 Salary and Job Outlook

-The average loan officer makes a median income of $46,000 per year, while those on the high-end of the scale can make up to $74,000 annually.
+The average loan officer makes a median income of $63,960 per year, while the highest 10 percent earned more than $133,850 annually.

 Another benefit of this career is that those in this role can enjoy a stable job while having the flexibility to work a schedule around their home life.
 Though many loan officers are required to work unconventional hours to accommodate clients overall, this job has been ranked above average in schedule flexibility.